-In order to achieve the goal of large scale production, in vitro micropropagation through different explants offer great potential for commercial scale production of bamboo.
-Therefore, it is imperative by adopting the latest plant biotechnologies, new utilities of bamboos could progress beyond the current level.
-Tissue culture is one essential technique to micro propagate from plant tissues and it is also for the genetic improvement by different transformation strategies (García-Ramírez et al., 2014; Kalaiarasi et al., 2014; Goyal et al., 2015; Raju et al., 2016; Khare et al., 2021).
-Extensive research on micropropagation of bamboo species had carried out employing seed or seedling (Devi et al., 2012; Sood et al., 2014) and nodal segments (Devi & Sharma, 2009; Kapruwan et al., 2014; Kavitha et al., 2014; Kaladhar et al., 2017; Gunasena et al., 2024;) with more than 40 species of bamboo by various researchers throughout the world with varying degree of success.
+In order to achieve the goal of large-scale production, in vitro micropropagation through different explants offers great potential for commercial-scale production of bamboo.
+Therefore, it is imperative to adopt the latest plant biotechnologies, new utilities of bamboo could progress beyond the current level.
+Tissue culture is one essential technique to micropropagate from plant tissues, and it is also used for genetic improvement by different transformation strategies (García-Ramírez et al., 2014; Kalaiarasi et al., 2014; Goyal et al., 2015; Raju et al., 2016; Khare et al., 2021).
+Extensive research on micropropagation of bamboo species has been carried out employing seed or seedling (Devi et al., 2012; Sood et al., 2014) and nodal segments (Devi & Sharma, 2009; Kapruwan et al., 2014; Kavitha et al., 2014; Kaladhar et al., 2017; Gunasena et al., 2024) with more than 40 species of bamboo by various researchers throughout the world with varying degrees of success.

-Though there were reports on shoot bud regeneration from different bamboo species, the regeneration rate was found to be low (Zhang et al., 2010) and still an efficient protocol for in vitro propagation is a prerequisite for large scale production of bamboo seedlings, thus paving the way for successful genetic manipulation.
-As in vitro morphogenesis, seems to be reliant on the genotype, explant source and culture medium, and therefore, it is essential to develop specific regeneration protocols for each explant (Tiwari et al., 2007; Jhankare et al., 2011; Ray et al., 2016; Tripathi et al., 2022b; Tripathi et al., 2022c).
-Hence, the present study meant to establish an inclusive system for the extensive propagation of Bambusa vulgaris using nodal segments as an explant as it is obtainable all over the year by computing optimal concentrations and combinations of plant growth regulators to be added in culture medium revealing higher in vitro morphogenesis tracked by an efficient plantlet regeneration.
+Though there were reports on shoot bud regeneration from different bamboo species, the regeneration rate was found to be low (Zhang et al., 2010), and still an efficient protocol for in vitro propagation is a prerequisite for large-scale production of bamboo seedlings, thus paving the way for successful genetic manipulation.
+In vitro morphogenesis seems to be reliant on the genotype, explant source, and culture medium, and therefore, it is essential to develop specific regeneration protocols for each explant (Tiwari et al., 2007; Jhankare et al., 2011; Ray et al., 2016; Tripathi et al., 2022b; Tripathi et al., 2022c).
+Hence, the present study is meant to establish an inclusive system for the extensive propagation of Bambusa vulgaris using nodal segments as an explant, as it is obtainable all over the year, by computing optimal concentrations and combinations of plant growth regulators to be added in the culture medium, revealing higher in vitro morphogenesis tracked by an efficient plantlet regeneration.